GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Weapon

+- Determined: procs when a warhound explodes so you can land additional shots between the kill and the explosion
 - Finisher: procs when destroying enemy skills
 - Future Perfect: being at skill tier 3 is enough to overcharge
 - Measured: the first half slightly increases the rate of fire of the Chem Launcher. the second half is total weapon damage unlike the first half